PNNL-CompBio/ion-mob-ms/docs/index.md

 Drift tube ion mobiology mass spectrometry that requires specific known targets and their masses.
 Each mode has separate needs for input files, but runs a combination of the modules depicted below.

+## Select your Tools

+Check the boxes to choose which steps you'd like to run.
+Once selected, press Generate New Pipeline.
+At any point, clear the uploaded files and parameter values by selecting "Generate New Pipeline" again.

+## Upload your files

+To upload files/folders, please sort each file type into their own folder, then select the folder by clicking "Browse".
+For example, all Raw data files should be placed in a single folder without any other files.
+This is the same for Ims Metadata files, and Feature files.
+While browsing, any "Folder" upload will hide all individual files to avoid improper selections.

+Individual File uploads do not require folders and may be selected directly.
+These include: Calibrant File, Target List File, and Metadata File.

+## Run Experiment

+Prior to selecting "Run Experiment", Docker must be open.
+Docker is required to run each of the tools.

+Please confirm all variables and path locations before running experiment.

+When running experiment, do not exit the application or Docker.
+Doing so may result in temporary files (such as .tar files in data folders) not being deleted.
+If exited early, please ensure no temporary files exist in experimental folders before running again.

+## Viewing Results

+After the experiment is completed, a "Save Results" button should appear.
+Press the button to choose a folder to move results to.

+If CCS Values were generated, a summary graph will be generated or a PDF will be available to view depending on the experiment type.

 ## Available Tools

 <<<<<< main